 The use of nanos in cosmetic products: state of play

-By the AVICENN team – Last added December 2022
+By the AVICENN team – Last updated December 2022

-In fact, the precise identification of nanos in cosmetics is still very difficult for the consumer – thelabelling obligation, in force since 2013, is indeed little respected.
-Various initiatives have been put in place to identify cosmetics that contain nanos, but unfortunately they are too limited at this point.
+In fact, the precise identification of nanos in cosmetics is still very difficult for the consumer – the labeling obligation, in force since 2013, is indeed rarely respected.
+Various initiatives have been put in place to identify cosmetics that contain nanos, but unfortunately, they are currently too limited.

-Declarations in R-nano but no information on finished products (yet)
+Declarations in R-nano without the identification of finished products (yet)

-However, as the registry currently stands, products containing these nano substances cannot be identified (hence the need for improvements to the declaration procedure).
+However, as the register currently stands, products containing these nano substances cannot be identified (hence the need for improvements to the declaration procedure).

-A “catalog” of nanos in cosmetics in the European Union, to be improved
+In the European Union: a “catalog” of nanos in cosmetics to be improved

 The "nano" substances catalogued in the 1st version